Latest update: Building Updates for Clubs and Ranches

-At this time the world is far from finished, and though it may look a little less detailed and polished than some MMOs, keep in mind how huge the map is.
-There are plans to improve textures, add more things like small animals and weather, and vastly increase the things players can do.
+The Horse Isle 3 game world may look a little less detailed and polished than some MMOs, keep in mind how huge the map is.
+There are plans to improve textures, add more things like birds, caverns and weather, and vastly increase the things players can do.

 First of all, there are plenty of horses.
 Draft horses, ponies, riding horses, minis, and breeds you’ve never heard of.
 As you travel you will find singletons, pairs, and even small herds.
 Unlike in previous Horse Isle versions, a wild horse will look pretty much the same as it will when you own it.
 So you can look from afar, decide whether or not you want to catch a horse, and just ride on if its not your type.
 I really love that aspect of things.
 They are all unique too, as they are randomly generated, and so you’ll never find two horses perfectly alike – not even twins!

 Another part of the game that I truly enjoy is that you will almost never find a purebred horse in the wild.
 You can find coldbloods, warmbloods, grades, that kind of thing, but usually the only purebred horses are the ones you special order.
 However, it’s possible to create various breeds by paying attention to their genetics, and the various horse colors are determined by the most realistic genetics system I’ve ever seen or heard of.
 That’s great for avid breeders, though things are still pretty simple for the novice.
 Basically it’s as simple or complex as you want it to be.

 Other things to do